tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * Video tutorials
 * PDFs
 * Commenting features
-* Translated sites
+* Localization
 * Single sourced outputs for different roles

 By non-patterns, it's not to say these elements aren't a good idea.
-But generally they aren't emphasized as primary requirements.
+But generally they aren't emphasized as primary requirements in API documentation.
+If you get pressure to provide these outputs as part of your documentation requirements, look around to see how other API doc sites deliver it.
+Their frequent omission might inform your own decision and provide some support to make a case for or against the requirement.